abrotman/related-domains-by-dns/rdbd.md

 * `h`: The base64 encoded signature over the primary and secondary domain namess, created using the private key.

-A sample TXT record for `dept-example.com` would appear as:
+A sample RDBD record for `dept-example.com` would appear as:

 "v=RDBD1;s=2018a;d=example.com;
 h=TkKgbCV7xXWYES+I5y8KRvgQet7SOLUYTbJtjVyb2/H/phI4EcalpxhDfADPgCRwxASztR12BMq0